osmcode/osmium-tool/man/osmium-export.md

     created from ways and/or relations, after that there is a unique ID based on the original OSM object ID(s).
 If the input file has negative IDs, this can create IDs such as 'w-12'.
-    In spaten exports the ID is written into the @id field.
+    In spaten exports the ID is written into the @fid field.
 For *counter* the value will be an integer, for *type_id* it will be a string.

 @MAN_COMMON_OPTIONS@